ibioChile/VidalLab/Pipelines/Tomato_GRNs_repository/Readme.md

 🌐 The **final organ-level GRN models** generated from integrating the regulatory evidence from these analyses

+🧾 **The ITAG4.2-merged files Tomato annotations and fasta files updated during the preparation of the article**

 Each component of this repository is designed to ensure **reproducibility**, **modularity**, and ease of use across diverse experimental setups and datasets.

 ---